Noeline Hofmann

 Noeline Hofmann is a Canadian singer-songwriter from Bow Island, Alberta.
 She gained popularity for writing the song "Purple Gas" and collaborating with Zach Bryan to record it in 2024.
-She is currently signed to La Honda Records.
+She was previously signed to La Honda Records, but currently releases music through Mercury Records.

 Early life

 Hofmann grew up in Bow Island in the Alberta Badlands.
 Her parents have worked as crop dusters, while she descends from a family of farmers.
 Hofmann cites fellow Canadians Corb Lund and Colter Wall as artists she listened to in her youth.
 She took piano lessons at a young age, and also wrote poems as a kid.
 At age 12, she began songwriting and later learned the guitar as a teenager.
 In her adolescent years, Hofmann initially worked on a farm rouging canola, then worked at a local cow-calf operation where she tagged cows, delivered vaccines, and assisted in breeding operations.

 After graduating high school, Hofmann worked numerous jobs, including as a receptionist and cashier, and as a server at a restaurant named "Bobby's Grill", which served as the inspiration for her song "Bob's".
 She had planned to attempt to go into music, but amidst the COVID-19 pandemic, there were few available opportunities for new performers.
 She then decided to move to western Manitoba to work on a ranch named Poplarview Stock Farm in the spring of 2021.